 The Doan gang were the scourge of Bucks County in the late 1700s.

-The Doans were five brothers: Moses, Joseph Jr, Levi, Mahlon and Aaron, and their cousin Abraham.
-From a Quaker family, they were loyalists during the Revolutionary War.
-They were also renown horse thieves.
-The Doans would steal horses from residents of Bucks County and sell them on to the Red Coats in Philadelphia and Baltimore during the Revolutionary War.
+Comprised of five brothers—Moses, Joseph, Levi, Mahlon, and Aaron—and a cousin, Abraham, the Doans were from a Quaker family and were loyal to the King during the Revolutionary War.
+They were also renowned horse thieves.
+The Doans would steal horses from residents of Bucks County and sell them to the Redcoats in Philadelphia and Baltimore during the war.
 It was said they stole over 200 horses.
-Sometimes they would steal horses just for the sport of it.
+Sometimes, they would steal horses just for the sport of it.
 They would take a neighbor’s horse and then return it, only to take it again just to show that they could.

-Apart from stealing horses, the gang also robbed the Newtown Treasury of 1307 pounds.
+Aside from stealing horses, the gang also robbed the Newtown Treasury of 1,307 pounds.
 It was never found.
-Locals say that it may be hidden in one of several caves in Plumstead, Holicong and Solebury that the gang used as hideouts from the law.
+Locals say that it may be hidden in one of several caves in Plumstead, Holicong, and Solebury that the gang used as hideouts from the law.